Fontaine de Vaucluse (spring): Legend of the Coulobre

+Fontaine de Vaucluse inspired many geomyths.

 A legend tells that Saint Veranus, bishop of Cavaillon, rid the Sorgue of a horrible Drac, a devil or dragon, the Coulobre(fr).
 The Coulobre, whose name could be derived from the Latin word coluber (snake), was a winged creature who lived in the Fontaine de Vaucluse.
 According to legend, she coupled with dragons who then abandoned her, forcing her to raise on her own the small black salamanders to which she gave birth.
 She was desperate for a new husband and a father for her children but her ugliness repulsed all suitors.

 According to Albert Dauzat and Charles Rostaing, the Drac is a Ligurian divinity of tumultuous waters and the Coulobre owes its name to two Celto-Ligurian(fr) roots: Kal (stone) and Briga (hill).
 This is the cliff overlooking the spring which still holds the Vache d'Or, the site of an ancient pastoral religion celebrating the strength and form of water and stone.

 On the trail, we can see the Traou dou Couloubre, symbol of the fight of Saint Veranus against the ancient religions.